jfxueX/bash/commands/local/sed.md

 second line, then prints them, combines the third and fourth line, and prints them, etc. It does allow you to use a new "anchor" character:
-"\n."
+`\n`.
 This matches the new line character that separates multiple lines in the pattern space.
-If you wanted to search for a line that ended with the character "#," and append the next line to it, you could use
+If you wanted to search for a line that ended with the character `#`, and append the next line to it, you could use

 ```bash
     #!/bin/sh